politicalphysicist/politicalphysicist.github.io/content/Politics/TwoClimatePolicies.md

 goal, Ashton has done more to spell out what it could look like.

 Ashton's pledges are a bit weaker when it comes to non-electric forms of greenhouse gas (GHG) emissions.
-Indeed, they currently lack a clear schedule for reductions, although a promise is made to convene a group of experts for this purpose.
+Indeed, she currently lacks a clear schedule for reductions, although a promise is made to convene a group of experts for this purpose.
 Presumably the Green Canada Advisory Boards for agriculture and forestry would be responsible for